Dispose of Your Corporate Uniforms Responsibly

 Total Uniform Solutions can help develop a tailored Uniform Recycling Program for your company’s old uniforms.
 This is a great way to enhance your responsible business practices.

-Our textile recycling program – launching in July 2021 – gives companies a solution for their old, damaged and unwanted work uniforms – and avoid landfill.
+Our textile recycling program – launching late 2021 – gives companies a solution for their old, damaged and unwanted work uniforms – and avoid landfill.

 What is the cost of recycling?